No9/example-crashing-nodejs-app/README.md

-# Example of a Crashing App in Rust
+# Example of a Crashing App in Node.JS

 This repository is a how-to guide on debugging a crashing app using llnode and core-dump-handler.